Is reading important?

 What reading schemes are used to help children read?

 In school we have made a significant investment in a variety of reading schemes to encourage your child to access a range of texts suited to their own personal interests while also extending their reading ability and confidence.
 In Nursery, we start to teach pupils to read using the Read Write Inc. programme.
 This scheme is taught in explicit daily lessons starting in Nursery and then moving into Reception, Year 1 and Year 2.
 If children need extra lessons in Key Stage 2, then teaching assistants will also provide additional interventions which will help to plug any gaps in their knowledge.
+Children take home their RWI books to practise the sounds as well as additional Book Bag books for extra practice.
+The school also offers additional library books which they can sign in and out on the playground at the beginning and end of the school day in early years and key stage 1.

 The second main scheme used by the school comes in the form of the Collins Big Cat scheme.
 This scheme provides hundreds of titles for children to take home and to read with their parents/carers.
 We call their Collins Big Cat book the child's reading book.
 This reading scheme is a colour banded scheme which contains 19 different levels ranging from picture books with no text all the way to sophisticated texts aimed at confident, independent readers.
 In every classroom, pupils also have access to high quality texts written from established and well respected authors, which have been banded accordingly to extend the range of reading which our children are exposed to.
 Authors in this collection include Dick King Smith, Roald Dahl, Jacqueline Wilson, Michael Morpurgo, David Walliams, Anthony Horowitz, Malorie Blackman and many more.